The Impossible Money Question: Should I Buy a House?

 It’s the toughest question I help clients answer.

-Here are four ways I help clients answer the question: Should I buy a house now or wait?
+Here are four ways I help clients determine the time to buy is right now.

 1. Life